 There are many big and small stupas across the city.
 As a tourist, you can simply get lost in them.

-As you drive around or walk around or cycle around the sacred city of Anuradhapura you see the ruins of Vihara – an image house here and some residential quarters there.
+As you drive around or walk around or cycle around the sacred city you see the ruins of Vihara – an image house here and some residential quarters there.
 The brick and stone structures are mostly left with foundations and stone pillars.

 It takes a lot of imagination to see it as a living city where thousands of monks lived, studied, chanted and prayed.
 However, they do give you the vast expanse of this ancient city.